 *The exception to this procedure is the Key Estates warranty which allows homeowners to select their own service repair provider.

 New Home Structural warranties are often insured.
 RWC’s insurer is a company that has been rated “A- (Excellent)” by A.M.
-Best since 2001; our Insurer currently maintains a surplus equity position in excess of $112 million (as of Dec.
-31, 2019).
+Best since 2001; our Insurer currently maintains a surplus equity position in excess of over $130 million (as of Dec.
+31, 2022).

 Extended Warranties for Appliance & Systems are most often uninsured products relying solely on the strength of the issuing company.

 *The exception to this insurance backing is the Key Estates warranty which is insured by a company rated “A- (Excellent)” by A.M.
 Best.

 RWC’s New Home Structural Warranties all come with a specific procedure for resolving disputes.
 This procedure includes FREE mediation.
 If mediation doesn’t resolve the issue, binding arbitration is available which adheres to Federal Arbitration laws.
 Arbitrators are neutral third parties with experience in arbitrating residential construction matters.

 Most extended warranties are issued strictly from the issuing warranty company.
 In other words, you have to work it out with them directly with no recourse for arbitration if an impasse is reached.***

 ***The exception to this procedure is the Key Estates warranty.
 Under Key Estates, if there is a controversy regarding coverage, formal binding arbitration with a mutually agreed upon arbitrator is available and will be conducted in accordance with Federal Arbitration laws.